zigpy/zigpy-znp/README.md

       tx_power:

       # Only if your stick has a controllable LED (the CC2531)
-      # If set, must be one of: off, on, blink, flash, toggle
+      # If set, must be one of: "off", "on", blink, flash, toggle
+      #                   Note: "off" and "on" must be quoted!
       led_mode: